tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 Thy people shall be willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.

 <bref>Psa 110:3 ESV</bref>
-Your people will offer themselves freely on the day of your power, in holy garments; from the womb of the morning, the dew of your youth will be yours
+Your people will offer themselves freely on the day of your power, in holy garments; from **the womb of the morning**, the dew of your youth will be yours

 <bref>Isa 51:17 BSB</bref>
 Wake yourself, wake yourself, stand up, O Jerusalem, you who have drunk from the hand of the Lord the cup of his wrath, who have drunk to the dregs the bowl, the cup of staggering.